Welcome to Part 2!

 The simple answer is NO.

-If God never once forbids women leaders, and then He actively calls them into important jobs, (without clearly stating it is a one-off, special exception), then it is simply not biblical to argue God doesn’t want women leaders.
+If God never once forbids women leaders, and then He actively calls them into important jobs, (without stating this is a one-off, special exception), then it is simply not biblically sound to argue God doesn’t want women leaders.
 At that point, we are reading our views into the text, not building our views out of it.

 In my first “Is it Biblical” post, I explained the three categories of Biblical, Unbiblical, and Extra-Biblical.
 Let me summarize again: